enkidevs/curriculum/Python/Decorators/what-is-a-closure.md

-# What is a closure?
+# What Is a Closure?
 author: mihaiberq

 levels: